chris-wood/draft-wood-linkable-identifiers/draft-wood-linkable-identifiers.md

 2. Intermediate: An on-path adversary that observes datagrams in flight but does not terminate a (TCP or TLS) connection, e.g., a middlebox or performance enhancing proxy (PEP).
 3. Terminator: An on-path adversary that terminates a connection, e.g., a TLS-terminating reverse proxy.
+Note that there can be distinct terminators for individual layers of network stack.
+E.g., one for TLS and another for HTTP.

 # Sticky Protocol Identifiers